-The pursuit of wisdom.
-You have to search for it as for silver, as for hidden treasures.
-If you compare that with the chapter in Job.
-Job has an interesting chapter where he discusses mining.
-You might not think that in the patriarchal period, the time of the Pentateuch, the first five books of the Bible when Job would have lived and the book of Job been written, that they weren’t in to digging into the earth, but they were.
-They were in to dynamiting, they were in to going down below the surface of the earth, Job says, where even the eagle’s eye has never gone, going way down into the belly of the earth, down deep below the waters, down into the waters, the waters on the surface and the waters of the earth to mine out diamonds and gold and silver.
+The pursuit of wisdom: you have to search for it as for silver, as for hidden treasures.
+If you compare that with a chapter in Job, Job has an interesting chapter where he discusses mining.
+You might not think that in the patriarchal period – the time of the Pentateuch, the first five books of the Bible, when Job would have lived and the book of Job been written – that they weren’t in to digging into the earth; but they were.
+They were into dynamiting, they were into going down below the surface of the earth, Job says, where even the eagle’s eye has never gone, going way down into the belly of the earth, down deep below the waters, down into the waters, the waters on the surface and the waters of the earth to mine out diamonds and gold and silver.

 Now what I want to share with you are just a few of the lessons that wisdom wants to teach you, okay?
 We’ll take just a few minutes, see how much time we have, I don’t know how many I’ll get through.
 Here are the most important factors of wisdom.
-When you’re getting wisdom, here’s what you want to get...and there are a lot of things, there are a lot of areas that could help us with the skill of living, but let’s take the most important.
+When you’re getting wisdom, here’s what you want to get – and there are a lot of things, there are a lot of areas that can help us with the skill of living, but let’s take the most important.

-The beginning, that is to say the first, the most essential, the controlling principle in wisdom is the knowledge of the holy one...the knowledge of the holy one, knowing God, coming to know God, a relationship with God which, as we have been singing, is offered to us through the Lord Jesus Christ.
+The beginning, that is to say the first, the most essential, the controlling principle in wisdom is the knowledge of the Holy One, the knowledge of the Holy One, knowing God, coming to know God, a relationship with God which, as we have been singing, is offered to us through the Lord Jesus Christ.
 And then having known God, we are to fear God.
-That means to have a reverence for God, to hold Him in awe, to hold Him in respect, to do exactly what we were doing this morning in our songs, and that is to worship God.
+That means to have a reverence for God, to hold Him in awe, to hold Him in respect, and to do exactly what we were doing this morning in our songs, and that is to worship God.